Why is 240V called “Single-Phase”?

 Why is it called single-phase 240 when there are two opposing phases?

-I wondered why two 120v opposing phases was called “Single phase 240” for years.
+I wondered why we called two 120v opposing phases “single-phase 240” for years.

-This freaked me out.
-How can a transformer primary be one phase, a SINGLE sine wave and output two perfectly opposing sine phases?
+That freaked me out.
+How can a transformer primary be one phase, a SINGLE sine wave, and put out two perfectly opposing sine phases?

 It's just two separate winding wraps in OPPOSITE directions on the secondary.
 Stupid simple, but I just never knew it.

-So unlike a three phases services that uses all three power phases from the power supply, the single phase service only uses one.
+So, unlike a three-phase service that uses all three power phases from the power supply, the single-phase service only uses one.
 The second phase is “created” in the secondary of the distribution transformer itself and is the same “phase” but opposite.